 Assignment of Renewal

-Rights ENA would assign to Calpine all renewal rights as applicable, on Nova and ANG systems.
-Service to expire Oct/31/2008.
-Calpine shall hold all renewal rights to expiration and may exercise these rights as per the capacity release schedule directed by Nova and ANG prior to the expiration date.
+Rights ENA will assign to Calpine all renewal rights as applicable, on NOVA and ANG systems.
+ENA’s current right to service will expire on October 31, 2008 (the “Expiration Date”).
+Calpine will hold all renewal rights until the Expiration Date and Calpine may exercise these rights per the capacity release schedule directed by NOVA and ANG prior to the Expiration Date.

 Early Assignment of

-Capacity Should the entire path of NOVA, ANG and PGT capacity utilized to effectuate the index sale hereunder become available for assignment prior to November 1, 2008, then ENA would deliver Calpine an offer letter stating the applicable Terms and Conditions upon which Calpine may acquire such capacity (the “Offer Letter”).
-Calpine would then be afforded an exclusive right to acquire such capacity so long as it accepts all the offered capacity pursuant to the Terms and Conditions contained in the Offer Letter no later than 5 days following Calpine’s receipt of the Offer Letter.
+Service or Capacity Should the entire path of NOVA, ANG and PGT service or capacity utilized to effectuate the index sale hereunder become available for assignment prior to November 1, 2008, then ENA will deliver to Calpine an offer letter, using reasonable commercial standards, stating the applicable Terms and Conditions upon which Calpine may acquire such service or capacity (the “Offer Letter”).
+Calpine will have an exclusive right to acquire such service or capacity as long as it accepts all the offered service or capacity pursuant to the Terms and Conditions contained in the Offer Letter no later than five (5) days following Calpine’s receipt of the Offer Letter.

-In the event that Calpine does not accept this capacity as stated in the Offer Letter and or no other commercial terms can be arranged within this time period, then ENA shall have no further obligations to Calpine on the service offered.
+ENA will only be obligated to provide the Offer Letter to Calpine for a period of one (1) year from the effective date of the definitive agreements concerning the subject matter contained in this Summary of Certain Terms and Conditions.

-ENA would only be obligated to provide the Offer Letter to Calpine for a period of 1 year from the effective date of the definitive agreements concerning the subject matter contained in this Summary of Certain Terms and Conditions.
+In the event that Calpine does not accept this service or capacity as stated in the Offer Letter or no other commercial terms can be arranged prior to the expiration of the one year period described in the paragraph above, then ENA shall have no further obligations to Calpine on the service or capacity offered.

-Conditions Precedent
+Conditions Precedent to

 Closing Index Sale and

-Capacity Assignments PGT shall confirm that Calpine satisfies the necessary creditworthiness requirements for the purposes of permitting the transfer of the Assigned Capacity to Calpine no later than close of business December 27, 2000.
+Capacity Assignments PGT shall confirm that Calpine satisfies the necessary creditworthiness requirements for the purposes of permitting the transfer of the assigned capacity to Calpine no later than close of business December 27, 2000.

 Calpine shall provide all necessary documentation and credit covenants as required by PGT to facilitate the assignment.

-ENA shall be released unconditionally by PGT from any obligations effective as of the date of assignment of the Assigned Capacity from ENA to PGT.
+ENA shall be released unconditionally by PGT from any obligations effective as of the date of assignment of the assigned capacity from ENA to PGT.

 Calpine shall secure management approval of the transaction by close of business December 27, 2000.